oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 :::

-Inside a batch request the common expressions can also be value references starting with `$`, as introduced in [OData-Protocol, section "Referencing Values from Response Bodies"](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#ReferencingValuesfromResponseBodies).
+Inside a batch request the common expressions can also be value references starting with `$`, as introduced in [OData-Protocol 11.7.6](https://docs.oasis-open.org/odata/odata/v4.02/odata-v4.02-part1-protocol.html#ReferencingValuesfromResponseBodies).

 Non-binding parameters that are nullable or annotated with the term [`Core.OptionalParameter`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) defined in